UPPMAX/HPC-python/docs/isolated.rst

 There are different tools for creating an isolated environement, but they all have some things in common.
 At both UPPMAX and HPC2N the workflow is:

-- You load the Python module you will be using, as well as any site-installed package modules
+- You load the Python module you will be using, as well as any site-installed package modules (requires the ``--system-site-packages`` flag)
 - You create the isolated environment with something like venv, virtualenv, or conda
 - You activate the environment
 - You install (or update) the environment with the packages you need